Özkan Sümer: Coordinator

 From 22 July 2006 Sümer served as the regional coordinator for education at Trabzonspor.

 In 2007, he co-founded the women's football branch of Trabzonspor along with Zeliha Şimşek, a former KTÜ women's club footballer only six weeks before the beginning of the football season.
 The team was invited to join the Turkish Women's Football Premier League in its first season of 2007–08.
 Trabzonspor women became league champion already the next season.

+Death

+Sümer died 22 December 2020, at the age of 80, at KTÜ Farabi Hospital, where he had been receiving cancer treatment.
+He was funeral prayer of İskenderpaşa Mosque and buried in the family cemetery in Maçka.